Sinbad-The-Sailor/Financial-Mathematics-Notebooks/README.md

-# Risk Management
+# Financial Mathematics Notebooks
-Modelling volatility for financial time series.
-Copulas are used to create multivariate distributions of financial assets.
-Based on labs in Financial Risk Management at Liu.
+Notebooks containing examples and labs of matematical finance.

-## Volatility Modelling
+### Volatility Modelling

 The aim is to find good models for returns of financial assets.
 In doing so, I look at common methods to model volatility which are extensivley used practice.
 The models examined are